This post may contain affiliate links. You can view our affiliate disclosure here.

 While nearly every golfer would love to have their own personal golf simulator setup, many aren’t able to afford high-end or even mid-range packages.

-Many golfers want to be able to play and practice golf rain or shine, day or night, but aren’t willing to spend more than $1000 for it.
+Many golfers want to be able to get a virtual golf experience but aren’t willing to spend more than $1000 for it.

 If this is you, then you’ve come to the right place.
-Fortunately, as golf simulator technology has advanced, very inexpensive solutions have appeared in the market that can accommodate low budgets.
+Fortunately, as golf simulator technology has advanced, very inexpensive solutions have appeared on the market that can accommodate low budgets.

 In this article, we’ll review and compare our picks for the best golf simulators under $1000.